Cal Raleigh Player Props: Mariners vs. Astros

-Cal Raleigh, with a slugging percentage of .342 in his past 10 games -- including one home run -- will be in action for the Seattle Mariners versus the Houston Astros, with Framber Valdez on the hill, July 6 at 8:10 PM ET.
+Cal Raleigh, with a slugging percentage of .343 in his past 10 games -- including one home run -- will be in action for the Seattle Mariners against the Houston Astros, with Hunter Brown on the mound, July 7 at 8:10 PM ET.

-In his most recent game, he had two hits (going 2-for-3 with a double) against the Giants.
+He had a one-hit performance in his last game (1-for-2) against the Astros.

 Cal Raleigh Game Info & Props vs. the Astros